Tech

 Additional Enhancements

 Enhancements to the iPhone 16 series extend beyond battery life.
-Anticipated updates include varied displays across models, wider use of the tetraprism camera, advanced camera lenses, more efficient OLED displays, a new thermal design to prevent overheating, and a revamped main camera sensor.
-However, the spotlight remains on the battery and charging improvements.
+Updates include varied displays across models, wider use of the tetraprism camera, advanced camera lenses, and more efficient OLED displays.
+There is also a new thermal design to prevent overheating, and a revamped main camera sensor.
+Nevertheless, the spotlight remains on the battery and charging improvements.

 Recent reports indicate that the iPhone 16 Pro and iPhone 16 Pro Max will support 40W wired charging speeds, potentially extending to the iPhone 16 and iPhone 16 Plus as well.